 See the Nova Scotia government’s Guide to Adult Representation, under 'Is Representation the Best Option', for information about some things to consider in deciding whether a representation order is needed.
 The guide is on the NS Public Trustee website at novascotia.ca/just/pto/adult-capacity-decision.asp

 The court cannot appoint a representative for any area already covered by a current, valid personal directive or enduring power of attorney.
-See the pages on Health Care Treatment and Consent, Powers of Attorney, and Being an Attorney, for more information.
+See the pages on Health Care Treatment and Consent and Power of Attorney for more information.

 What is capacity?